-So, now onto the decision of which mask to use.
+So now onto the decision of which mask to use.
 From hydrating sheet masks to under-eye plumping patches and good old-fashioned detoxifying charcoal masks, these days there’s a plethora of options on the market promising miraculous results.
 But have you ever considered making your own?

-Would you believe some of the best and most effective face masks can be made in the comfort of your own kitchen and without the added extraneous ingredients that you can sometimes find in shop-bought concoctions?
+Would you believe some of the best and most effective face masks can be made in the comfort of your own kitchen and without the extraneous ingredients that you can sometimes find in shop-bought concoctions?
 Just purely good stuff.

 Keep scrolling for homemade mixtures to help with everything from congested skin, dryness and, of course, getting that glow.
-Just a few things to remember: Always do a patch test first, be sure to use them on the same day of making and check those sell-by dates (if you wouldn’t eat it, probably best not to slather it on your face).
+Just a few things to remember: Always do a patch test first, be sure to use them on the same day of making and check those sell-by dates.
+(If you wouldn’t eat it, probably best not to slather it on your face.)
 Happy face-masking!

 If your moisturiser isn’t quite going far enough this winter, this brunch-appropriate combination will quench and nourish your skin.
 According to Clean Beauty Insiders co-founder Dominika Minarovic, honey is a “wonder ingredient.”
-As a humectant it helps skin retain moisture without adding oil, helping the appearance of scars and aiding skin cell regeneration.
-Add oats, a popular ingredient for brands like Garnier, which have soothing and moisturising properties and Avocado oils will leave skin feeling extra smooth.
+As a humectant, it helps skin retain moisture without adding oil, helping the appearance of scars and aiding skin cell regeneration.
+Add oats, a popular ingredient for brands like Garnier, which have soothing and moisturising properties, and avocado oils will leave skin feeling extra smooth.

-1 tbsp honey
+1 tbsp. honey